Alexandria Ocasio-Cortez: Republicans Are Basically Dwight Schrute From ‘The Office’

 “When we say ‘tax the rich,’ we mean nesting-doll yacht rich,” she tweeted.
 “For-profit prison rich.
 Betsy DeVos, student-loan-shark rich.
 Trick-the-country-into-war rich.
 Subsidizing-workforce-w-food-stamps rich.
 Because THAT kind of rich is simply not good for society, & it’s like 10 people.”

-Many detractors seized on her characterization as this ultra-wealthy group comprising just ten people, treating it as a literal statement of fact.
+Many detractors seized on her characterization as this ultra-wealthy group comprising just 10 people, treating it as a literal statement of fact.

 Philadelphia-based attorney Max Kennerly chimed in to hit back at those commentators on behalf of Ocasio-Cortez, indicating that although her statement was not literal, the top ten wealthiest in the country really do hold between them hundred of billions of dollars in personal wealth.
 The 14 richest American families, Kennerly went on to calculate, turn out to be worth more than about 60 percent of Americans combined.